jtbattle/wangemu/README.md

 Wang 2200 Emulator
 ==================

-wangemu is able to emulate a Wang 2200 computer or a Wang 2200 VP computer.
+wangemu is able to emulate a Wang 2200, 2200VP, or 2200MVP computer.
-Wang 2200 MVP emulation is not available yet, but it is a goal.

 The emulator is written in C++ and makes use of the [wxWidgets](http://www.wxwidgets.org)